emsesp/docs/Configure-firmware.md

 - **Bus ID**.
 The EMS-ESP can simulate one of 5 devices.
 Stick to the `Service Key (0x0B)` unless using multiple EMS gateways or interfaces.
 - **Rx GPIO pin** - Which pin the Rx is assigned to.
 On an ESP8266 this has to be 3 or 13.
 The default is 13 (D7 on a Wemos).
 On an ESP32 it can be any pin.
 - **Tx GPIO pin** - Which pin the Tx is assigned to.
 On an ESP8266 this has to be 1 (for rx:3) or 15 (for rx:13).
 The default is 15 (D8 on a Wemos).
 On an ESP32 it can be any pin.
-- **Tx delayed start** - Setting 30-60 seconds avoids conflicts with KM200 webinterface after boiler-power-on.
+- **Tx delayed start** - Setting 30-60 seconds avoids conflicts with KM200 web interface after boiler-power-on.

 #### External Button